langchain4j/langchain4j-examples/jakartaee-microprofile-example/README.md

 ## Environment Set Up

-To run this sample, nagivate to the `jakartaee-microprofile-example` directory
+To run this example application, navigate  to the `jakartaee-microprofile-example` directory

 ```
 cd langchain4j-examples/jakartaee-microprofile-example